Ted Ammon

 Robert Theodore Ammon (August 30, 1949 – October 20, 2001) was an American financier and investment banker.
 Born in Pittsburgh, Pennsylvania, he was murdered in his home in 2001 by electrician Daniel Pelosi, who was convicted in 2004.
-Ammon and his wife, Generosa Ammon, were in the midst of a divorce at the time of his death, and Daniel Pelosi was later romantically linked to Ammon's soon-to-be ex-wife.
-Ammon and his wife had originally married on February 2, 1986, and had two children, the twins Greg Ammon and Alexa Ammon, whom they adopted from the village of Medvedivtsi in the Mukachevo Region of Ukraine, in October 1992.
+Ammon and his wife Generosa Ammon were in the midst of a divorce at the time of his death, and Pelosi was later romantically linked to Ammon's soon-to-be ex-wife.
+Ammon and his wife had married on February 2, 1986, and had two children, the twins Greg Ammon and Alexa Ammon, whom they adopted from the village of Medvedivtsi in the Mukachevo Region of Ukraine in October 1992.

-At the time of the murder, the couple were near finalization of their divorce.
+At the time of the murder, the couple was near finalization of their divorce.
 The custody agreement had been signed on October 18, 2001, and the divorce settlement was expected to be consented to the following week.
-Four months after Ted's death, Generosa married Daniel Pelosi on January 15, 2002; she died of cancer on August 22, 2003.
+Four months after Ted's death, Generosa married Daniel Pelosi on January 15, 2002; she died of breast cancer on August 22, 2003.

 Early life

-Ted Ammon was born to Robert E Ammon, a pension coordinator from Shenango Furnace Co., Neville Island and Betty Lee Morris, a homemaker, on August 30, 1949, in Pittsburgh, Pennsylvania.
+Ted Ammon was born to Robert E. Ammon, a pension coordinator from Shenango Furnace Co., Neville Island, and Betty Lee Morris, a homemaker, on August 30, 1949, in Pittsburgh, Pennsylvania.
 Ted graduated from Bucknell University.
 He entered the Bank of America's executive-training program following his graduation from Bucknell.
 His first wife, Randee Day, was also a member of the program.
 They married in 1973 and moved to England.
 Ted passed the New York bar the first time, without taking a law-school class.